 - Once at a simmer, lower heat and reduce contents by about a third.

 - Melt butter in a separate pan and add flour, whisk constantly until a nice nutty color is achieved.

-- Strain contents and serve.
+- Strain contents into a gravy boat and serve.